 Business activities of independent companies generally must meet certain basic comparability criteria to be considered comparable.
 The independent company's functions, risks, and economic conditions, and the property (product or intangible) and services associated with the company's business activities, must be comparable to those involved in the Covered Transaction.
 Determining comparability requires judgment - the goal has been to use comparability criteria restrictive enough to eliminate business activities that are not comparable, but yet not so restrictive as to leave no comparables remaining.
-The APA Program normally has begun with relatively strict comparables.
+The APA Program normally has begun with relatively strict comparability criteria and then has relaxed them slightly if necessary to derive a pool of reliable comparables.
 A determination on the appropriate size of the comparables set, as well as the business activities that comprise the set, is highly fact-specific and depends on the reliability of the results.